 SBIC LP is subject to regulation and oversight by the SBA, including requirements with respect to maintaining certain minimum financial ratios and other covenants.
-Receipt of an SBIC license does not assure that SBIC LP will receive SBA-guaranteed debenture funding, which is dependent upon SBIC LP continuing to be in compliance with SBA regulations and policies.
+Receipt of an SBIC license does not assure that SBIC LP will receive SBA- guaranteed debenture funding, which is dependent upon SBIC LP continuing to be in compliance with SBA regulations and policies.
 The SBA, as a creditor, will have a superior claim to SBIC LP's assets over our stockholders and debtholders in the event we liquidate SBIC LP or the SBA exercises its remedies under the SBA-guaranteed debentures issued by SBIC LP upon an event of default.

 The Company received exemptive relief from the SEC to permit it to exclude the debt of SBIC LP guaranteed by the SBA from the definition of senior securities in the 200.0% asset coverage test under the 1940 Act.
 This allows the Company increased flexibility under the 200.0% asset coverage test by permitting it to borrow up to \$150.0 million more than it would otherwise be able to absent the receipt of this exemptive relief.
-On April 16, 2018, as permitted by the Small Business Credit Availability Act, which was signed into law on March 23, 2018, the non-interested Board of Directors of the Company approved of the Company becoming subject to a minimum asset coverage ratio of 150.0% under Sections 18(a)(1) and 18(a)(2) of the Investment Company Act, as amended.
-The 150.0% asset coverage ratio will become effective on April 16, 2019.
+On April 16, 2018, as permitted by the Small Business Credit Availability Act, which was signed into law on March 23, 2018, the non-interested board of directors of the Company approved of the Company becoming subject to a minimum asset coverage ratio of 150.0% under Sections 18(a)(1) and 18(a)(2) of the Investment Company Act, as amended.
+The 150.0% asset coverage ratio became effective on April 16, 2019.

-As of February 28, 2018 and February 28, 2017, there was \$137.7 million and \$112.7 million outstanding of SBA debentures, respectively.
-The carrying amount of the amount outstanding of SBA debentures approximates its fair value, which is based on a waterfall analysis showing adequate collateral coverage, \$4.7 million, of financing costs related to the SBA debentures, have been capitalized and are being amortized over the term of the commitment and drawdown.
+As of February 28, 2019 and February 28, 2018, there was \$150.0 million and \$137.7 million outstanding of SBA debentures, respectively.
+The carrying amount of the amount outstanding of SBA debentures approximates its fair value, which is based on a waterfall analysis showing adequate collateral coverage and would be classified as a Level 3 liability within the fair value hierarchy.
+Financing costs of \$5.0 million related to the SBA debentures have been capitalized and are being amortized over the term of the commitment and drawdown.

-For the years ended February 28, 2018, February 28, 2017 and February 29, 2016, we recorded \$4.1 million, \$3.4 million and \$2.6 million of interest expense related to the SBA debentures, respectively.
-For the years ended February 28, 2018, February 28, 2017 and February 29, 2016, we recorded \$0.5 million, \$0.5 million and \$0.4 million of amortization of deferred financing costs related to the SBA debentures, respectively.
+For the years ended February 28, 2019, February 28, 2018 and February 28, 2017, we recorded \$4.7 million, \$4.1 million and \$3.4 million of interest expense related to the SBA debentures, respectively.
+For the years ended February 28, 2019, February 28, 2018 and February 28, 2017, we recorded \$0.5 million, \$0.5 million and \$0.5 million of amortization of deferred financing costs related to the SBA debentures, respectively.
 Interest expense and amortization of deferred financing costs are reported as interest and debt financing expense on the consolidated statements of operations.
-The weighted average interest rate during the years ended February 28, 2018, February 28, 2017 and February 29, 2016 on the outstanding borrowings of the SBA debentures was 3.14%, 3.13% and 3.12%, respectively.
-During the years ended February 28, 2018 and February 28, 2017, the average dollar amount of SBA debentures outstanding was \$130.1 million and \$107.6 million, respectively.
+The weighted average interest rate during the years ended February 28, 2019, February 28, 2018 and February 28, 2017 on the outstanding borrowings of the SBA debentures was 3.20%, 3.14% and 3.13%, respectively.
+During the years ended February 28, 2019 and February 28, 2018, the average dollar amount of SBA debentures outstanding was \$146.0 million and \$130.1 million, respectively.